 What will happen to the value of my petrol or diesel car after the ban?

-We'd be more concerned if you wanted to buy a new petrol or diesel-engined car as 2035 approaches.
-There's likely to be a new form of road tax (VED) in place by then, to make up for a fall in the VED (vehicle exise duty) revenue the government collects as electric cars become more popular.
-That's because VED is zero-rated for cars with no emissions.
-So without a crystal ball to gaze into, we won't know how new car values will fare until we're well into the early part of the ’30s.
+We'd be more concerned if you wanted to buy a new petrol or diesel-engined car as 2030 approaches.
+There's likely to be a new form of road tax (VED) in place by then, to make up for the fall in the VED (vehicle exise duty) revenue the government has experienced with the growth of electric cars.
+Indeed, these are now taxed at the same rate as some fossil-fuelled vehicles.
+However, without a crystal ball to gaze into, we won't know how new car values will fare until we're well into the early part of the ’30s.